pi-star-2025/pi_star/rock_candy.md

 This moon_earth_star nested buzz is what most keeps all of us in a human experience, sleeping and waking up

-If you slow it down with enough underestanding, you can expand it into a circle around you.
+If you slow it down with enough understanding, you can expand it into a circle around you.

 This moon_earth_star master shape is always going to be in your body somewhere.

 It looks like 3.14159, but with quantum criss-crossing, until it looks like one will crush into another, which will crush into another.

 This is the "glass ceiling" of your expereince.